UFOstart/UFOStart/README.md

 Note that <code>env</code> is already in the <code>.gitignore</code>.

 With this you are basically set to go.

-To bring up a development server execute the following from within the <code>/webapp</code> folder (i.e. where your ini file is located):
+To bring up a development server execute the following from within the <code>/webapp</code> folder (i.e. where your <code>local.ini</code> file is located):

     ..\env\Scripts\paster serve --reload local.ini

 Please note that the standard <code>local.ini</code> file requires a Redis instance and an API running somewhere.

-Configuring API Server
+Configuring the API Location
 ----------------------------------------

 To get any app running you will need a webapi running somewhere.